Contrasting BARK (BARK) & Its Peers

-BARK (NYSE:BARK – Get Rating) is one of 29 public companies in the “Retail stores, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare BARK to related businesses based on the strength of its institutional ownership, earnings, profitability, dividends, risk, valuation and analyst recommendations.
+BARK (NYSE:BARK – Get Rating) is one of 29 public companies in the “Retail stores, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare BARK to related businesses based on the strength of its dividends, analyst recommendations, profitability, risk, earnings, valuation and institutional ownership.

-This is a summary of recent ratings for BARK and its peers, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for BARK and its rivals, as provided by MarketBeat.com.

 |Sell Ratings